Savage Axe Style vs SAED style

 5. Morph to Axe → ED2 → Upswing → ED2 → AED

 These are sorted from short to long.
 For example, Combo 1 can be performed on most monsters’ clutch stagger by clawing them and letting go without using clutch claw finisher.
-Combo 4 fits into most monsters’ topple or stun duration.
+Combo 4a fits into most monsters’ topple or stun duration.
+Combo 4b is about the same length as 4a and is situationally used on Elemental CBs for monsters with high elemental hitzones but poor physical hitzones (e.g Namielle).
 Combo 5 is generally too slow except for “dunking” airborne monsters which gives an extended topple.
 Depending on the opening and how long it takes to move your character to the ideal position to begin attacking you will need to pick one of these to do.

 Also, Morph to Axe can be replaced with Reload phials → ED1 if you need to refill phials before attacking, or if ED1’s sideways hitbox is more favorable than Morph to Axe.
 Morph to Axe can also be replaced with Dash Slam if you are already in Axe mode.

 There is no universal best.
 Both styles are viable.
 But depending on the monster, usually one style is favored.
 It is still difficult to answer the question of which style is best for a particular monster as you basically have to consider the merits and drawbacks of each style and how much they apply to the monster.
 Sometimes Savage is better because its advantages match up perfectly with the monster, and other times it’s better not because the matchup is especially good for Savage but because it’s especially bad for SAED.

 – Monster has several moves that can be reliably countered with SAED (e.g Brute Tigrex, many base game monsters)

 – Monster has high elemental hitzones on multiple parts of its body (e.g Diablos, Savage Deviljho)

 – Monster staggers easily, including clutch claw staggers